 Seeing where your cortisol levels fall throughout the day, can give some insight as to why you may not be sleeping.
 Generally, we want our cortisol levels to be higher during the day, and gradually fall lower as we approach bedtime.
 Sometimes, a test can show the reverse, which can explain why we may feel groggy in the morning, tired but wired in the afternoon, and ready to party by evening.

-If you’re still struggling with sleep issues after implementing the strategies mentioned above, you may need to do some further digging by testing your cortisol levels.
 I recommend working with your practitioner to test cortisol levels throughout the day (it only takes a simple salivary or urine test at four intervals), and then developing a personalized plan for optimal support.

 Digging Deeper into Specific Sleep Issues

-For people who don’t get better with the above mentioned protocols, I will go in a bit deeper and ask a LOT of questions.
+For people who don’t get better with the above-mentioned protocols, I will go in a bit deeper and ask a LOT of questions.
 For specific issues, I may recommend the following interventions:

 Sleep Issue: An inability to recall dreams.

-- Protocol: Take B6, in the form of P5P, at 50-100 mg per day.
+- Protocol: Take vitamin B6 in the P5P form at 50 to 100 mg per day.

 - B6 is critical for serotonin and GABA production, and a deficiency can also manifest as anxiety/irritability after consuming MSG, bone broth, and glutamine.
 Glycine and B6 are needed to convert glutamate, the neurotransmitter that makes us alert, to GABA, our sleep and chill neurotransmitter.